I've personally experienced two first-hand cases of full-onset laminitis with our own horses.

 Update - March 2020 - our MacAttack gets laminitis

-Our little thug went down with what I'd term low-grade lami.
-Heat for sure in his hooves but no sign of event lines, yet he simply couldn't walk.
+Two weeks after the first lockdown, our little thug went down with laminits.
+No sign of any event lines, but raging hot hooves, and he was rooted to the spot - he simply couldn't walk.
 His pulses, to me, weren't throbbing, just seemed slightly raised, but a 2nd opinion thought different and considered them pounding.

-We took it very slowly to get Mac very stoically shuffling himself down the field into a small corrall we rigged up next to our field shed (we couldn't get him down to the yard and a stable) and we got him on our TriBute straight away with a pile of hay.
+We took it very slowly to get Mac very stoically shuffling himself down the field into a small corrall we rigged up next to our field shed (the yard and his stable were too far away) and I got him on our TriBute straight away with a pile of hay.
 He wasn't really interested in eating, just stood still or laid down more.
-Three days later he was up and shuffling very carefully, and by Day 5 he seemed more comfortable and very keen to be back with his buddies on the other side of his corrall, so he went out with a muzzle, which came off overnight, and true to his name - he's not called MacAttack for nothing - he refused to have it back on.
+Three days later he was up and shuffling very carefully, and by day 5 he seemed more comfortable and very keen to be back with his buddies on the other side of his corrall, so he went out with a muzzle, which mysteriously came off overnight.
+True to his name - he's not called MacAttack for nothing - he refused to have it back on.

 He shuffled within his comfort levels while staying on the TriBute for a week in total, then we switched him down to our DuoBute for the summer, although I've since kept him permanently on a handful in his feed every day.

 So how did he go down with it?
 My fault entirely.
 We had to move yards when the first Covid lockdown hit, literally on the Saturday before the Monday of the first major lockdown.
 We'd spent the previous 6-months on a friend's family-run barefoot no-grass yard and a hay-only diet, because I'd badly broken my leg the previous August and needed livery services through winter 2019.
-Cue Covid in Spring 2020 and we had to move them, so we returned back to our former yard which was ancient sheep moorland grazing.
+Cue Covid in Spring 2020 and with me hobbling fairly decently by then, we returned back to our former yard of ancient sheep moorland grazing.

 It took just a week for him to crash.
 Of course I beat myself up - so stupid of me not to see it coming, especially considering he's high up on the metabolic spectrum, full onset IR.
 He's also impossible to walk out for exercise as he's an unrideable thug and tanks off - his full story's in our Case Studies, plus having myself not long recovered from the leg break I wasn't able to walk him out even if he wasn't a thug!